piegope/doc/docs/content/en/server/web-interface/account-menu/change-password.md

 ---
 eleventyComputed:
   title: Change password
+  description: Allow custom users to modify their password for authenticating on {{ en.DVLS }}.
 ---
-Allow users to modify their password for authenticating on {{ en.DVLS }}.
+Allow custom users to modify their password for authenticating on {{ en.DVLS }}.

 {% snippet icon.badgeCaution %}
 Feature only available with {{ en.DVLS }} user account authentication method.
 Please see [Authentication](/server/web-interface/administration/configuration/server-settings/general/authentication/) for more information.